yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 The running speed of STAN is extremely low.
 (We have a huge memory of the location matrix and a long sequence to learn) Try a proportion of users to test the performance.
 Increase the embed_dim accordingly if using more users.

+Run "load.py" first and then "train.py".
 You should see something on the screen like this:
 100%|██████████| 100/100 [14:32<00:00,  8.72s/it]
 epoch:27, time:23587.941201210022, valid_acc:[0.18 0.49 0.56 0.67]
 epoch:27, time:23587.941201210022, test_acc:[0.15 0.46 0.59 0.67]